 Over the past few decades, data demonstrates that smaller numbers of Americans are physically active on a regular basis.
 National survey data from 2009, for example, show that only 18% of high school students were vigorously active on a daily basis, with 29% of these youth reporting no physical activity at all (CDC, 2010).
 Levels of physical activity by children in clearly defined contexts such as active transport, school physical education, and organized sports have also been shown to have declined in recent years (Dollman, Norton, & Norton, 2005).
 Recent trends among youth suggest that children who are not active in childhood continue to be inactive as they move into adolescence; this pattern appears to continue into adulthood (Raitakan et al., 1994; Trudeau, Laurencelle, & Shephard, 2004).
-Data from 1997 reports that only 15% of adults performed the recommended amount of daily physical activity (a 50% decrease from data reported in 1992), and a staggering 40% of American adults reporting no physical activity participation levels of American youth and adults is an important component of the latest national health goals (CDC, 2000).
+Data from 1997 reports that only 15% of adults performed the recommended amount of daily physical activity (a 50% decrease from data reported in 1992), and a staggering 40% of American adults reporting no physical activity involvement at all.
+Thus, it is easy to see why increasing the physical activity participation levels of American youth and adults is an important component of the latest national health goals (CDC, 2000).